Creeping mallow (Modiola caroliniana)

 Category: Broadleaf (Dicot)

-Leaf length: The leaves are egg shaped and are 3-4 cm long
+Leaf length: The leaves have an egg shape, and are 3 to 4 cm long.

-Leaf width: The leaves are 2-3 cm wide.
+Leaf width: The leaves are 2 to 3 cm wide.

-Stems: The stems are prostrate, hairy and root at the nodes.
+Stems: Red Flowered Mallow has prostrate, creeping stems that root at the nodes.

-Reproduction: This reproduces from seed, and produces up to 5,000 seeds per plant.
-Seeds are normally dispersed by water or soil.
+Reproduction: Creeping Mallow reproduces from seed, and produces up to 5,000 seeds per plant.
+Seeds normally disperse by water or soil.

 Comments: The leaves are kidney-shaped, round or shaped like a triangle with 3 to 7 toothed lobes.

-Habitat: This weed is common in gardens, lawns, and playing fields.
-It also occurs in aquatic areas and disturbed vegetation.
+Habitat: This weed is common in gardens, lawns, and playing fields, and also occurs in aquatic areas and disturbed vegetation.

 How to control Creeping Mallow.